 Henry L. Livas was born in Hot Springs, Arkansas on April 20, 1912.
 In 1916 his family moved to Springfield, Ohio.
 Henry attended Woodward Elementary School in Springfield until 1922.
-His family relocated to Kentucky in 1923 and he graduated from high school in 1929.
+His family relocated to Kentucky in 1923 and graduated in 1929.
 In 1930 he enrolled in the Building Construction program at Hampton Institute and graduated in May 1935 with a Bachelor of Science Degree.

-From 1936 to 1937 Livas was employed by Beny Construction Co. in Durham, NC performing drafting, designing and preparation of specifications and field supervision of multi-family housing projects.
-From 1937 to 1941 Livas taught at Arkansas College and was the college's in-house architect supervising the Buildings & Grounds Department.
-From 1942 to 1943 he was a teacher at Virginia State College, Army Engineering School in Ettrick, VA.
+From 1936 to 1937 Livas was employed by Beny Construction Co. in Durham, NC performing drafting, designing and preparation of specifications and field supervision of multi-family housing project.
+From 1937 to 1941 Livas taught at Arkansas and was the college's in-house architect supervising the Buildings & Grounds Department.
+From 1942 to 1943 her was a teacher at Virginia State College; Army Engineerign School in Ettrick, VA.
 The program was supervised by Army officers.

-In 1948, Livas established Henry L. Livas, Architect and in 1950, after being rejected from being a member of the Virginia American Institute of Architects. because of his race, he was admitted into the Metropolitan Chapter of the American Institute of Architects (Washington D.C.).
-Livas then changed the firm name to Henry L. Livas, AIA, Architect and Associates.
-In 1960, Livas opened the Norfolk, Virginia location which is still practicing as "The Livas Group Architects, P.C."
+In 1948, Livas established The Henry L. Livas Architect and in 1950, after being rejected from being a member of the Virginia American Institute of Architects. because of his race, he was admitted into the Metropolitan Chapter of the American Institute of Architects (Washington D.C.).
+Livas then changed the firm name to Henry L. Livas, AIA, Architect and Associated.
+In 1960, Livas opened the Norfolk, Virginia location which is still practicing as "The Livas Group Architects P.C."